wbugenis/pomodorapp-backend/README.md

 This is the backend of PomodorApp, an app for managing your to-do list using the Pomodoro method.

-Check out the full repo on the frontend [here](https://github.com/wbugenis/pomodorapp-frontend)
+Check out the frontend repo for more info [here](https://github.com/wbugenis/pomodorapp-frontend)